-Control Floating Trash, Vegetation in Salt Water or Fresh
+Control Floating Trash, Vegetation in Salt Water or Fresh Water

 The National Oceanic and Atmospheric Administration calls marine debris "a global problem that requires global solutions."
 Trash items end up in marine environments as a result of being discarded, falling off vessels, entering with stormwater discharges, to name a few.
 Such debris continues to be a pollution problem in both salt water and fresh, whether in calm inland lakes or among the ocean currents.

 Floating marine debris is one of the most visible debris types.
 It includes manmade items such as plastics, as well as naturally occurring debris: floating branches, seaweed and various organic materials.

 The question is how to deal with trash and the other floating materials that pollute so many of our marine environments.
 Fortunately, a number of successful means exist to help clean up these pollutants.
 Among these solutions is the use of anchored, floating booms to divert, contain or exclude the debris.